M7mdOdeh1/ImageToVideoPlayer/README.md

 # Video Player with Qt and OpenCV

-This project is a simple video player built using Qt and OpenCV.
-The player reads a series of images and plays them as a video, with features such as play/pause, speed control, and a progress bar.
+This project is a video player built using Qt and OpenCV.
+It reads a series of images and plays them as a video, with features such as play/pause, speed control, grayscale conversion, rotation, and a progress bar.

 ## Features

 - **Play/Pause**: Start and stop video playback with the click of a button.
-- **Speed Control**: Adjust the playback speed from 0.1x to 2.0x using a slider to controll the frame rate per second (FPS).
+- **Speed Control**: Adjust the playback speed from 0.1x to 2.0x using a slider, controlling the frame rate per second (FPS).
 - **Progress Bar**: Track video progress and seek to a specific frame.
-- **FPS Display**: Displays the current frame rate in the top-right corner of the video.
+- **FPS Display**: Displays both real-time FPS and calculated FPS in the top-right corner of the video.
 - **Loop Playback**: Automatically loops the video when it reaches the end.
+- **Grayscale and Red Channel Modes**: Toggle grayscale and red-channel-only modes using keyboard arrow keys.
+- **Rotation**: Rotate the video in 90-degree increments with the left and right arrow keys.

 ## Steps Taken to Complete the Project